 For example, an RPA bot could process thousands of supplier invoices overnight, flagging discrepancies and preparing a summary report for the AP team to review in the morning.

-Payment Reconciliation: RPA can automatically match payments received against outstanding invoices, updating accounts receivable records in real-time.
+Payment Reconciliation : RPA can automatically match payments received against outstanding invoices, updating accounts receivable records in real-time.
 Bots can handle complex matching scenarios, flag discrepancies, and generate exception reports for human review.

 For instance, a bot could reconcile daily bank statements with the company’s AR system, automatically applying payments to the correct customer accounts and highlighting any unmatched transactions.

-Data Gathering and Consolidation: RPA can streamline the financial close process by automatically collecting data from various sources (ERP systems, subsidiary ledgers, bank statements) and consolidating it into a standardized format.
+2. Financial Close and Reporting Data Gathering and Consolidation : RPA can streamline the financial close process by automatically collecting data from various sources (ERP systems, subsidiary ledgers, bank statements) and consolidating it into a standardized format.
 This reduces manual effort and minimizes errors.

 For example, a bot could gather month-end data from multiple regional offices, convert currencies, and compile it into a single report for the corporate finance team.